TheRoddyWMS/Roddy/docs/config/xmlConfigurationFiles.rst

 **Binaries** which look like BWA_BINARY, MBUFFER_BINARY, PYTHON_BINARY and so on.

-Run flags are always considered to be boolean and are e.g. used smartly in Brawl based workflows.
+Run flags are always considered to be boolean and are e.g. used in Brawl based workflows.
 Binary variables are or are supposed to be checked on workflow validation and startup in future versions.
 If you want to exchange a binary in a fast way or set a fixed binary for your scripts, it is also wise to store everything in configuration values.

 Tool entries and filename patterns
 ----------------------------------